-In 1941, five ministers brought 24 young people together a week of camp experience to Portland Arch, a Boy Scout Campsite in Fountain County, Indiana.
+In 1941, five ministers brought 24 young people together for a week of camp experience at Portland Arch, a Boy Scout Campsite in Fountain County, Indiana.
 Those young people studied the Bible, the meaning of the Christian Life, Missions, and Christian Endeavor methods.
 The next summer, the enrollment doubled, and by 1944, there were 99 campers.

 In 1946, the group had grown so large (250 campers) that the small Boy Scout Reservation would not adequately accommodate them.
 The West Central Evangelistic Association, a group of men meeting since 1944, decided to do something about it.
 They appointed a committee to find a suitable location for our own camp.
 The committee chose a beautiful timbered tract of ten acres adjoining historic Hanging Rock on Redwood Creek, four miles south of West Lebanon.
-The land was purchased and doanted to the organziation by Mr. & Mrs. Ura Seeger of West Lebanon.
+The land was purchased and donated to the organization by Mr. & Mrs. Ura Seeger of West Lebanon.

 In 1947, three buildings were erected (two dormitories and a dining hall).
 Each dormitory was built to sleep 90 students.

 In 1949, a full modern (for the times) swimming pool was completed on the grounds and was open for use in 1950.
-That meant no more swimming in the creek or not swimming if the creek was too low and no more snakes.
+That meant no more swimming in the creek, or not swimming if the creek was too low, and no more snakes.